 Steven — Mitigation Manager

 As National First Response’s Mitigation Manager Steven is responsible for overseeing all emergency services as well as the water and demo technicians.
-With his years of experience he is able to impart his knowledge of Drying Science onto an ever grow crew of technicians, ensuring all of our crews have the most through and up to date knowledge.
+With his years of experience he is able to impart his knowledge of Drying Science onto an ever growing crew of technicians, ensuring all of our crews have the most thorough and up to date knowledge.

 Brandi Jurica — Office Manager